unicef/publicgoods-toolkit/procurement.md

   RFP lifecycle.

-Second, it is important to be clear in describing project requirements and emphasizing the need for open source deliverables, process, and experience.
-The phrase "open source" applies in contexts other than software (e.g., open source intelligence), so be sure to spell out the full phrase "open source software" for vendors searching the web or databases for opportunities.
-The types of vendors an agency hopes to attract will be sophisticated about the differences between open source software, open data, and agile development.
+Second, it is important to be clear in describing project requirements and emphasizing the need for open-source deliverables, process, and experience.
+The phrase "open source" applies in contexts other than software (e.g., open source intelligence), so be sure to spell out the full phrase "open-source software" for vendors searching the web or databases for opportunities.
+The types of vendors an agency hopes to attract will be sophisticated about the differences between open-source software, open data, and agile development.
 Be specific and strategic in using these terms, and back them up with questions designed to elicit experience in these domains.